Department of Physics (Illinois Institute of Technology): Notable people

 Leon M. Lederman, winner of the 1988 Nobel Prize for Physics, discoverer of the bottom quark, and Director Emeritus of Fermilab was a professor at IIT.

 Robert F. Christy taught at IIT before going on to be a part of the Manhattan Project.
 His insights greatly simplified the design of a plutonium based warhead; the solid-core plutonium model is often referred to as the "Christy gadget".

 Lee De Forest, one of "the fathers of the electronic age" and the man who brought sound to motion pictures was an IIT physics faculty member.

 The world's first radio astronomer, Grote Reber, is an IIT alum.

-Watts Humphrey, "Father of software quality", earned a Masters in physics from IIT.
+Watts Humphrey, "Father of software quality", earned a master's degree in physics from IIT.

 Jack Steinberger studied at IIT before dropping out to support his family.
 He later won the 1988 Nobel Prize for Physics.